Skip to main content

 This depends on the type of involvement you have with Save a Life for Scotland.
 Below is a breakdown of the different types of contacts we can make, what information is collected and what we do with this information.
 We collect and retain the minimum amount of information to perform a specific task.

-Online Contact Form
+Online Contact Form and direct email

 If you contact us about looking for help to learn CPR, we will share the information you give us (name, contact details including email address and phone number if provided, and details of your enquiry) with our partners in order to get you the support that you need.